bertini36/GMM/README.md

  in a Dirichlet Categorical model.
 - `models/invgamma_normal_edward.py` Black Box Variational Inference in a Inverse-Gamma Normal model.
-- `models/NW_normal_edward.py` [DOING] Black Box Variational Inference in a Normal-Wishart Normal model.
+- [IN PROCESS] `models/NW_normal_edward.py` Black Box Variational Inference in a Normal-Wishart Normal model.

 ## Documentation
-- `docs/gmm_means.pdf` contains the derivation of CAVI algorithm for the case of unkown means but known precisions.
+- `docs/` contains the GMM derivation of CAVI algorithm

 ## Installation